RodenPaul86/DocMatic/README.md

-Here is the readme.md for my app's website.
+# Welcome!
+### This is a simple landing page for DocMatic, now available on the iOS App Store.